 Again this is another spicy dish that originates from Central Thailand.
 The colour comes from crushed red chillies, garlic, galangal and lemongrass.
 In some instances, this is mixed with coconut milk and it is served with a variety of meats, vegetables and sometimes tofu to suit your taste.
 This is available in all Thai restaurants and the paste, if you don’t make your own, can be easily purchasde in supermarkets or local markets.

 Yellow curries vary depending on the region of Thailand that you are in or the person cooking the food comes from.
 In almost all instances, it is a milder, richer curry that will contain copious amount of coconut milk, turmeric, cumin and lime juice.
 It is usually served with different meats or seafood along with the usual assortment of vegetables.
 A far hotter version of this curry is known as Elephant Curry and is certainly not for the faint-hearted!

-Next to famous Seafood restaurants on Jomtien Beach road, fantastic 2 bedroom condo for sale or rent
+Close to famous Seafood restaurants on Jomtien Beach road, beautiful 1 bedroom condo for sale

 This is essentially an Indian curry that is most frequently consumed in Central and Southern Thailand.
 The paste consists of red chillies, galangal and garlic amongst other items.
 It is usually made with pork and will also contain potatoes and topped off with peanuts.
 This is a relatively mild curry that is popular with Thais and expats alike.